 On the first plant stand, I did two coats of brush on white primer and one coat of semi-gloss white paint, sanding between each coat.
 For the second, I took the easy route and used to cover the entire piece and let it dry overnight.
 Then I did a coat of on the side and bottom.
 There was a bit of black over spray on the white primer top as you can see below, but that’s ok.
 The printed paper pattern (say that 3 times fast 🙂 ) covers it fine.

 I printed my patterns on plain white 8 1/2″ x 11″ paper on our black and white laser printer.
 Inkjet printers may work for this but I don’t have one to test it out.
 I’m not sure if the inkjet printed image would bleed when using the Polycrylic.
 The laser printed image is fused with heat onto the paper and does not bleed at all.
 If you don’t have a laser printer, you can have the pattern printed at a local print shop on a laser printer.
 Please post a comment if you try this with an Inkjet printer, I would love to hear the results.
+Update Mar 28, 2017: for an upcoming project we had a pattern printed on a wide format (24×36) inkjet printer at a local print shop and tested a piece of scrap cut off from it.
+Unfortunately, it did not work well at all.
+Turns out, paper for inkjet printers has a special coating to help the ink soak in and stay on the paper.
+This coating caused the Polycrylic to soak in and excessively wrinkle/bubble the paper.
+So, this process will only work with a laser printer and paper designed for laser printers.

 I trimmed the pattern with scissors in the shape of the boomerang top leaving about 1/2″ extra.
 Then I held the pattern and wood piece up so that light would shine through the paper.
 This helped to align the pattern on the wood.I applied pressure to the paper all the way around the outside edge to crease it which helps to align the pattern on the Polycrylic.Next, I set the paper aside and applied a generous layer of Polycrylic to the top side of the wood boomerang.
 I set the paper on the Polycrylic and aligned the pattern using my creases at the outer edge.
 Then I used a brayer roller to smooth out the paper onto the wood and remove any bubbles.
 You could also use a plastic paint scraper or old credit card to smooth it out, just be careful not to tear the wet paper.When the paper was set, I carefully picked up the piece and cleaned up the Polycrylic which had oozed out the sides and used that excess to coat the side edge.I let it dry for a few hours, then it was time to trim off the excess paper.
 I placed the piece pattern side down on a self-healing cutting mat and used a razor blade to carefully trim the paper.
 With the paper trimmed off, I very lightly sanded the side.
 To get the smoothest surface, Polycrylic should be sanded between coats.
 Next, I applied another coat to the sides and the first coat on top of the pattern.
 I did three coats total on the top, sanding very lightly between each.
 After the first coat, the paper edge was a bit rough but the gentle sanding and subsequent coats give it a smooth yet sharp edge.